 Fedasil, the EU and return

-At the end of 2010, the ‘Return Directive’ setting out common standards for the return of asylum seekers came into force.
+In 2008, a European Return Directive was adopted, setting out common standards for the return of applicants for international protection.
 It provides transparent and common guidelines for return and repatriation, the use of coercive measures and readmission into the EU.
 For information on the ‘Return Directive’, visit the European Commission website.

 European Return and Re-integration Network (ERRIN)

 In June 2018, several European countries created a common network: the European Return and Re-integration Network (ERRIN).
 Fedasil is part of this network, which aims at facilitating the return and reintegration of migrants by developing common actions and innovative solutions.
 The network was created by merging and extending the activities of the European Return Initiative (ERIN) and the Common Support Initiative (CSI).
 ERRIN counts 15 participating countries: Austria, Belgium, Denmark, Germany, Finland, France, Greece, Luxembourg, Malta, the Netherlands, Norway, Spain, Sweden, Switzerland and the United Kingdom.